 Georgios Leventis is member of the research group and PhD candidate at the Geospatial Analytics Research Lab of the Department of Civil Engineering and Geomatics at Cyprus University of Technology (CUT), directed by Prof. Phaedon Kyriakidis.
-His research interests include -among others- Spatial Analysis, Cultural Heritage, use of Data Mining techniques, training of Neural Networks for Machine and Deep Learning.
+Currently, the main scope of Georgios’ doctoral research lies in using Agent-based Models to study the human mobility in the Eastern Mediterranean within a prehistoric maritime context, while exploring the concept of spatial cognition and how it could possibly affect agents’ decision making.
+His research interests include Spatial Analysis, Agent-Based Modeling, Geostatistics, Cultural Heritage, Data Mining, Neural Networks for Machine and Deep Learning.

 Georgios conducted both his bachelor (BSc.) and postgraduate (MSc.) studies at the Dept. of Cultural Technology and Communication, University of Aegean, where he started his research career as research associate at the Intelligent Multimedia and Virtual Reality research laboratory, focusing on Artificial Neural Networks (ANNs).